 Easier to Track Packages

 While working with Python programs, you install different packages required by the program.
 You keep working, and the list of packages installed keeps on piling up.
 Now the time arrives when you need to ship the Python code to the production server.
 Oops...
-You really don't know what packages you have installed for the program to work.
+You really don't know what packages you need to have installed for the program to work.

 A virtual environment provides an easier method to keep track of the packages installed in the project.
 Once you have activated the virtual environment, it provides the facility to freeze the current state of the environment packages.